parmentelat/apssh/sphinx/source/index.rst

-.. asynciojobs documentation master file, created by sphinx-quickstart on Sat Nov 19 16:28:13 2016.
+.. apssh documentation master file, created by sphinx-quickstart on Sat Nov 19 16:28:13 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to asynciojobs's documentation!
+Welcome to apssh's documentation!
 =======================================

 Contents: